 The Green Dot, GO2bank, MoneyPak, TPG and other brands and marks are important to our business, and we utilize trademark registrations and other means to protect them.
-Our business would be harmed if we were unable to protect our brand against infringement and its value was to decrease as a result.
+Our business would be harmed if we were unable to protect our brand against infringement.
 We also rely on a combination of patent, trademark and copyright laws, trade secret protection and confidentiality and license agreements to protect the intellectual property rights related to our products and services.
 We currently have 13 issued patents, 2 published patents and 1 patent application pending.
 Although we generally seek patent protection for inventions and improvements that we anticipate will be incorporated into our products and services, there is always a chance that our patents or patent applications could be challenged, invalidated or circumvented, or that an issued patent will not adequately cover the scope of our inventions or improvements incorporated into our products or services.
 Additionally, our patents could be circumvented by third parties.